colah/ByronTrialNotes/day9.md

 (break)

-(Judge: Distressed to hear that there was an instance of sexual assult [I couldn't catch context, other case])
+(Judge: Distressed to hear that there was an instance of sexual assault [I couldn't catch context, other case])

 (Judge: The trial will have to be bifurcated, short of a miracle)